justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/20-quotas.markdown

 * Scale per Service
 * Memory per Service

-Some of the quotas are found in each service's `lcp.json` file.
+Resource allocations for the above can be configured in each service's `lcp.json` file.
+See [Configuration via LCP.json](../10-reference/02-configuration-via-lcp-json.markdown).

-To request an increase in the quota of any type of resource, open a [Help Center ticket](https://liferay-support.zendesk.com/agent//).
+To request an increase in the quota of any type of resource, please open a [Help Center ticket](https://liferay-support.zendesk.com/agent/).